dxcamps/DLI_RoboWorkshop_1/tx1/readme.md

 1. Run the following statement to download the Code.zip file:

-    > **Note**: This is a 240MB file and will take 2 to 3 minutes or longer to download.
+    > **Note**: This is a 320MB file and will take 3 to 4 minutes or longer to download.
+This file is big because it includes the compiled version of both the fp16/caffe and fp32/caffe source folders.

     ```bash
     wget --no-check-certificate -O Code.zip http://aka.ms/codezip